nabuhant/CustomerSegmentation/README.md

 <br> ![MLMockUp](/MLMockUp.PNG)<br>
 The link for the Google document for the ML mockup document can be found here [ML MockUp Image Document.](https://drive.google.com/file/d/1APNQWqY7bScOVwQ1omL61U-CXKvQPcZ5/view?usp=sharing)
 <br>
-SciKitLearn is the ML library that will be used to create a classifier.
-We will use agglomerative clustering of unsupervised machine learning which are "K-means clustering" and "hierarchical clustering" in this project.
-Our training and testing will be split up into a 70:30 ratio.
+Unsupervised Machine Learning would be the best method to target the business problem because it is very unlikely to determine groups/classification for types of data from the selected dataset.
+Therefore, unsupersvised learning will create clusters which furthemore allows to determine patterns to group data.
+SciKitLearn is the ML library that will be used with Jupyter Notebook to create clusters.
+As unsupervised learning relies on visual analysis, hvPlot and Plotly libraries are also added to the environment.
+Clusters will be determined by using K-means algorithm and hierarchical clustering in this project.
+Purpose to perform two different algorithms is to simply compare/evaluate it's results to further evaluate the probelm and offer an in-depth analysis.

 1. Retrieve the data from the storage using the SQL functions.
 2. Join or merge the database if required and store it in a different dataframe.
 3. Prepare the data for machine learning.
-Since we will use both the K-Means algorithm and Hierarchical clustering, each step below will be repeated for both the type of models with minimal or any changes required.
+4. Perform the 2 cluster algorithms.
+   4a) K-means Clustering
+       - Step 1:
+       - Step 2:
+       - Step 3:
+       - Step 4:
+   4b) Hierarchical Clustering

-- Steps 1.
+       - Step 1:
-- Steps 2.
+       - Step 2:
-- Steps 3.
+       - Step 3:
-- Steps 4.
+       - Step 4:

 - Plot the graph if required.
-- Output/outcome of machine learning language is stored in the database for visualization and analysis. <br>
+5. Output/outcome of machine learning language is stored in the database for visualization and analysis. <br>

 ### Dashboard